DSPN/k8ssandra-gcp-mp/README.md

 # Uninstall the Application

-## If you installed vai the Google Cloud Platform Console
+## If you installed via the Google Cloud Platform Console

 1. In the GCP Console, open [Kubernetes Applications](https://console.cloud.google.com/kubernetes/application).
 2. From the list of applications, click **k8ssandra-marketplace**.